NeuralVDB: High-resolution Sparse Volume Representation using Hierarchical Neural Networks: Acknowledgements

 \subsection{VDB}

 Let us briefly summarize the main characteristics of a VDB tree structure as well as its unique terminology.
 (For more details we refer the reader to the original paper~\cite{museth2013vdb}).

 In a VDB tree structure, values are associated with all levels of the tree, and exist in a binary state referred to as respectively active or inactive values.
-Specifically, values at the leaf level, i.e. the smallest addressable (integer) coordinate space, are denoted \textbf{voxels}, whereas values residing in the upper node levels are referred to as \textbf{tile values}, and cover larger coordinate domains.
-While the VDB tree structure, detailed in \cite{museth2013vdb}, can have arbitrarily many configurations, we will exclusively focus on the default configuration used in OpenVDB which has proven useful for most practical applications of VDB.
+Specifically, values at the leaf level, i.e., the smallest addressable (integer) coordinate space, are denoted \textbf{voxels}, whereas values residing in the upper node levels are referred to as \textbf{tile values}, and cover larger coordinate domains. \ken{That is, tile values conceptually corresponding to uniform values assigned to all voxels subsumed by the node that the tile resides in, thus compactly representing constant regions of space}.
+While the VDB tree structure, detailed in \cite{museth2013vdb}, can have arbitrarily many configurations, we will exclusively focus on the default configuration used in OpenVDB, which has proven useful for most practical applications of VDB.
 This configuration uses four levels of a tree with a sparse unbounded root node followed by three levels of dense nodes of coordinate domains $4096^3$, $128^3$ and $8^3$.
-Thus, leaf nodes can be thought of as small dense grids of size $8\times8\times8$, arranged in a shallow tree of depth four with variable fanout factors of $32$ and $16$ respectively.
+Thus, leaf nodes can be thought of as small dense grids of size $8\times8\times8$, arranged in a shallow tree of depth four with variable fanout factors ($n$ as in $n^3$, the number of nodes per level) of $32$ and $16$ respectively.
 We will refer to the leaf level as level 0, internal nodes as level 1 and 2, and the top-most root level as level 3.
 Thus, a default VDB tree can be implemented as a hash table of dense child nodes of size $32^3$, each with dense child nodes of size $16^3$, each with dense child nodes of size $8^3$.
 Figure~\ref{fig:vdb} illustrates this tree structure in one and two spatial dimensions.
 Finally, note that all internal nodes (at level 1 and 2) have two bitmasks, denoted \textbf{active mask $a_l$} and \textbf{child mask $c_l$}, which respectively indicate if a tile value is active or whether it is connected to a child node.
 Conversely, leaf nodes only have an \textbf{active mask $a_l$} used to distinguished active vs inactive voxels.